aakeohane/myFlix-client/README.md

 **Login View**

 - Allow users to log in with a username and password
-- Allow user to register (username, passwors, email and DOB) with a seperate similar \
+- Allow user to register (username, password, email and DOB) with a seperate similar \
   **registration view**
 - Authentication and authorization into API using basic HTTP authentication and JWT (token-based) authorization